 Virginia Champion: yes

 Circumference: 145 in.

 Crown: 39 ft.

 Last Measured by: Robert Vickers

 Comments: Declared national champion in 2018 and recognized in 2019 as national co-champion with specimen in Loudoun, VA.
 Trunk circumference measured 4" above ground due to fork in the trunk.

-2020 update: Tree is declining.
+2020 update: Tree dethroned as national co-champion due to discrepancy over trunk measurement and scoring.
+Remains state champion at this time.
+Tree is declining.
 It has suffered several stem failures over the years that have resulted in an extensive cavity at the base of the root collar.
 It appears that the original trunk developed numerous root suckers many years ago that developed into the sprawling leaders present today.
 Some of these leaders have developed cavities and cracks, causing them to break.
 The canopy is fairly dense, with sporadic dead branches emanating from the unhealthiest leaders.
 Most of the healthy foliage is concentrated on the epicormic sprouts that the tree continues to produce.
 It is likely that the tree will meet its demise once the decay in the root collar worsens and the large sprawling leaders collapse under their own weight.